 Note that drivers under 21 are held to a stricter standard: They can be convicted of DUI for driving with a BAC of 0.02% or higher.
 (Learn more about underage DUI.)3

-Yes.
 Even if you have lawful levels of drugs or alcohol in your system, you can be convicted of DUI as long as you were driving impaired.4 However, prosecutors have a much more difficult time proving guilt in these cases.
-Oftentimes, the D.A. will drop DUI cases where your BAC was below 0.08%.

 If you refuse to submit to a chemical breath- or blood test following a DUI arrest, the police will immediately confiscate your driver’s license and apply for a warrant or court order to administer the blood test.
 Then once the warrant or court order is issued, police can then use necessary “reasonable force” on you to carry out a forced blood draw.5

-And if the DUI case goes to trial, the prosecution can admit evidence that you refused the test.7
+If your DUI case goes to trial, the prosecution can admit evidence that you refused the test.7

-7. When are the blood tests taken?
+7. When are blood tests taken?

 Getting an independent test is highly recommended because it can potentially show that the blood test results reported by law enforcement were unreliable, mishandled, or inaccurate.

-9. Are blood tests more expensive for defendants?
+9. Are blood tests more expensive?

 If you get convicted of DUI, you will be responsible for paying all blood test costs.
 This includes fees for any witnesses at the criminal trial or DMV hearing who are necessary because of the blood test.
-Witnesses cost at least $100 an hour, plus $50 an hour for traveling.10

 - The blood testing equipment was broken, not maintained properly, or otherwise faulty.